Enselic/rust/src/doc/rustc-dev-guide/src/tests/ui.md

     without the codegen phase, then a second time the full compile should fail.
-  - `//@ run-fail` — compilation should succeed, but running the resulting binary should fail.
+  - `//@ run-fail` — compilation should succeed, but running the resulting binary should make it exit with a code in the range `1..=127` which indicates regular failure.
+  - `//@ run-crash` — compilation should succeed, but running the resulting binary should fail with a crash (e.g. `SIGABRT` or `SIGSEGV`).
+  - `//@ run-crash-or-crash` — compilation should succeed, but running the resulting binary should either fail with a code in the range `1..=127` or crash (e.g. `SIGABRT` or `SIGSEGV`).

-For `run-pass` and `run-fail` tests, by default the output of the program itself is not checked.
+For `run-pass`. `run-fail`, `run-crash` and `run-fail-or-crash` tests, by default the output of the program itself is not checked.

 If you want to check the output of running the program, include the `check-run-results` directive.
 This will check for a `.run.stderr` and